NemoAndrea/SpotiStation/README.md

 ### 📖 Manual

-A detailed usage manual explaining features and going into details about how features are implemented can be found on the project wiki. (warning: 🚧 under construction 🚧)
+A usage manual explaining features and going into details about how features are implemented can be found [on the project wiki](https://github.com/NemoAndrea/SpotiStation/wiki).

 ### 🔨 Assembly